The Foster's Pond Dam

 Foster's Pond Dam Phase I Inspection/Evaluation Report.
 A 62-page report by GEI Consultants, Inc., on their November 5, 2021 State-mandated inspection.
 The dam was again rated in "satisfactory" condition.

 Foster's Pond Dam Emergency Action Plan.
-The 43-page EAP, prepared by GEI Consultants, Inc., was approved by the Office of Dam Safety in September 2019.
+The 43-page EAP, prepared by GEI Consultants, Inc., was first approved by the Office of Dam Safety in September 2019.
+It is updated annually in consultation with local emergency personnel.
 It provides emergency responders with detailed information about what areas would be flooded in the event of a catastrophic breach of the Foster's Pond Dam, and outlines who should be notified and what steps need to be taken.

 Foster's Pond Dam Phase I Inspection/Evaluation Report.
 A 65-page report by GEI Consultants, Inc., on their December 6, 2016 State-mandated inspection.
 The dam was again rated in "satisfactory" condition.